xxittacion/xxittacion/README.md

-## Hello searcher, my name is Pavel, i am from Russia and i live in the city of Yaroslavl
+## Hello searcher, my name is Pavel, i am from Russia, and i live in the city of Yaroslavl
 **"You know I'm something of a programmer myself"**

 ***I am a senior front-end developer from the future, as a result of the time jump, my skills fell back to the level of a junior